garrandall/popular-music-data/tracks/hotel-room-service-pitbull.md

 Forget about your boyfriend and meet me at the hotel room, You can bring your girlfriends and meet me at the hotel room

 We at the hotel, motel, Holiday Inn

 After party in hotel lobby,
 Then we off to the room like vroom,
-With them fingers in yo mouth or open up yo blouse, And pull that g-sting down south (ooh)
+With them fingers in yo mouth or open up yo blouse, And pull that g-sting down south (oh)
 OK shawty, 1's company, 2's a crowd, and 3's a party.
 If your girl ain't with it, I got somebody,
 And by nature she's naughty.